 - Resource need: Continuous testing of machine learning models is resource and time-intensive.

-These issues make it difficult to understand the reasons behind a model’s low performance, interpret the results, and assure that our model will work even when the word out there changes or we have a different upstream process.
+These issues make it difficult to understand the reasons behind a model’s low performance, interpret the results, and assure that our model will work even when there is a change in the input data distribution (“data drift”) or in the relationship between our input and output variables (“concept drift”).

 Difference Between Machine Learning Model Evaluation and Testing

 Machine learning model evaluation focuses on the overall performance of the model.
-A usual machine learning evaluation report consists of performance metrics and curves, some operational statistics, and perhaps examples of incorrect predictions.
+Such evaluations can consist of performance metrics and curves, and perhaps examples of incorrect predictions.

 This way of model evaluation is a great way to monitor your model’s outcome between different versions.
-However, it does not tell us a lot about the reasons for failure and specific model behaviors.
+However, it does not tell us a lot about the reasons behind the failures and the specific model behaviors.

-To avoid such issues, you need to test your models to specify the reasons and mechanisms behind behavior change and track behavioral regression for specific failure modes.
+To avoid such issues, you need to test your models in order to be able to narrow down the reasons and mechanisms behind behavior change and track behavioral degradation for specific failure modes.

 Principles and Best Practices in Machine Learning Model Testing

 Testing is not easy, and testing machine learning models is even harder.
-You need to prepare your workflow for unexpected events while working with changing inputs and nondeterministic outputs.
+You need to prepare your workflow for unexpected events while working with dynamic inputs, black-box models, and shifting input/output relationships.

 For this reason, it is worth following established best practices in software testing: